saitoha/tff/README.rst

-TFF - Ferminal Filter Framework
+TFF - Terminal Filter Framework
 ===============================

 This module provides basic interfaces for terminal I/O filter applications, and exports some default implementations such as Scanner, Parser ...etc.